 - Sheen: High gloss paint can make a space feel brighter and more spacious.

-- Hard finish: High gloss paint dries to a hard finish less likely to chip or crack.
+- Hard finish: High gloss paint dries to a hard finish and is less likely to chip or crack.
 The finish is especially important for surfaces that are frequently touched or handled.

 - Non-absorbant: The smooth and non-porous surface of high gloss paint means that water and other liquids don’t soak into it, making it less susceptible to water damage or mold growth.